dick/UFOLibs/README.markdown

 Check out all of Infochimps' APIs at http://www.infochimps.com/apis

+## API_KEY

+Store your Infochimps API key as the API_KEY config var.

+See here for more details: http://devcenter.heroku.com/articles/config-vars

 ## Project Info

-Made by Dick Hall, April 2011
+Built by @Dick_Hall, April 2011

 Powered by Infochimps